-Medicine (NLM) launched a third activity, MIMCom, aimed at setting up Internet and World Wide Web access to medical journals and improving electronic communications among malaria researchers in Africa.
-As such, MIMCom became the first electronic
+Within a year of the 1997 Dakar conference, all four arms of MIM had been established and had begun work Medicine (NLM) launched a third activity, MIMCom, aimed at setting up Internet and World Wide Web access to medical journals and improving electronic communications among malaria researchers in Africa.

-MIM had been established and had begun work ing electronic communications among malaria researchers in Africa.
 As such, MIMCom became the first electronic research network dedicated to malaria.
 In November 1997, a planning meeting was held at the U.S. NIH National Institute of Allergy and Infectious Disease (NIAID) to lay the groundwork establishing a Malaria Research and Reference Reagent Resource (MR4).
 The MR4 arm of MIM was charged with developing and distributing standardized research protocols and commonly used chemical reagents to those conducting malaria research worldwide.
-MR4, located at the American
+MR4, located at the American Type Culture Collection (ATCC) in Manassas, Virginia, was formally established in 1998.